connervieira/Predator/docs/INTEGRATION.md

 ### Heartbeat

 Basic status information is shared with external programs in the form of 'heartbeats'.
 Each time a processing cycle is completed, a timestamp is added to the `heartbeat.json` file, located in the interface directory.
-Old entries in this file are trimmed after a certain threshold, as defined in the configuration.
+Old entries in this file are trimmed after a certain threshold, as defined in the Predator configuration.
 These timestamps are analogous to a real heartbeat, in that they signal to external services that Predator is alive and actively running.
 The frequency of heartbeats is dependent on the processing speed of the device Predator is running on, but the interval is usually less than 5 to 10 seconds, even on low-power devices.

+In short, if it has been more than a few seconds since the last heart-beat, it is likely that Predator is not actively running.

 Example file contents: